FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 15th February 2021.md

 Housing Act 2015 the total amount Vacant Levies charged for 2019 was €506,45O.
 To date

-LCCC have not received any payments in respect of the Vacant Site Levies owning.--- 4
+LCCC have not received any payments in respect of the Vacant Site Levies owning.
+---
+4

 **6.Question submitted by Councillor C. Slattery**